historytracers/historytracers/README.md

 $ bash create_language.sh --path "es-ES" --msg "Aguardando traducción"
 ```

 Finally, you can add content in another language.
-It is suggested to start working with files that name are not [Universal Unique Identifier](https://developer.mozilla.org/en-US/docs/Glossary/UUID).
+It is suggested to start working with files that name does not have [Universal Unique Identifier](https://developer.mozilla.org/en-US/docs/Glossary/UUID) format.